robots-from-jupyter/robotlab/README.md

 possible in the event that network problems arise.

-## conda
+## conda packaging
 Once it has matured, `robotkernel` and its dependencies will be available from [conda-forge][], the community-driven upstream of the Anaconda Distribution.
 However, in the name of efficiency, `conda-forge` builds `noarch: python` packages, which are not compatible with `constructor`'s multiplatform magic.

-So for these installers, we build (or rebuild) a number of dependencies.
+So for these installers, we build (or rebuild) a number of dependencies, such as the [robotframework][] 3.1 beta, which brings a number of exciting features.

+> TODO: automated detection and re-arching of packages from conda-forge feedstocks

 ### robotlab
 While still pre-`1.0`, JupyterLab's build chain has some negative externalities